WolframResearch/LibraryLinkUtilities/README.md

 * Automatic resource management
 * Exception handling
-* Iterators for MTensor and MRawArray
+* Iterators for MTensor and MNumericArray
 * Class-like interface for LibraryLink data structures, for example `rank()` as member function of Tensor class instead of separate function
 `mint (*MTensor_getRank)(MTensor)`, or a copy constructor instead of `int (*MTensor_clone)(MTensor, MTensor*)`
 * Type safety